fredtw/aws/Install_R_Server_On_AWS.md

 ## Install R Server on AWS Cloud infrastructure
-This page is largely inspired by the [Running R on AWS article](https://aws.amazon.com/fr/blogs/big-data/running-r-on-aws/)
+This page is largely inspired by the [Running R on AWS article](https://aws.amazon.com/fr/blogs/big-data/running-r-on-aws/).
+Main steps are :
+- Create a VPC
+- Launch an instance and
+- Configuration the RServer connection

 ## Step 1: Create a VPC
 This Rserver will be set in a public subnet , then if not yet created, the first steps include providing :